 Selenium has become one of the preferred tools for SQA companies.
-The inclusion of WebDriver in Selenium had a great impact on the automation of web applications.
 With the introduction of Selenium 4 (alpha version), SQA companies look forward to the benefits their automation teams would cherish.

 This expert series post will walk you through the features of Selenium 4 and its advantages for automation testing.
 The graph below depicts the continuous growth of Selenium following requirements of QA services providers.